-This is a summary of the WaterAid in Zambia country programme evaluation carried out in May 2009.
-In Zambia, WaterAid works in Southern and Luapula Provinces, spending about ZMK8-9 billion (just over £1 million) annually.
+This is a summary of the WaterAid Zambia Country Programme evaluation carried out in May 2009.
+WaterAid Zambia works in Southern and Luapula Provinces, spending about ZMK8-9 billion (just over £1 million) annually.
 The evaluation approach concentrated on the relevance, effectiveness, and sustainability of the country programme's work in addressing barriers to development of the water and sanitation sector in Zambia; providing water and sanitation access for poor and excluded people; and whether it is effective in influencing other responsible organisations to improve access nationally.